CUHKSZCHEN/FSML/README.md

 0.1.2

 ### Algorithms implemented:
-  - Linear Regression (L1 and L2)
+  - Linear Regression (no penalty, L1 and L2)
-  - Logistic Regression without regularization by reweighted least square
-  - Lasso Logistic Regression by cyclic coordinate descent
-  - Ridge Logistic Regression
+  - Logistic Regression (no penalty, L1 and L2)
   - SVM with linear and rbf(Gaussian) kernel function by Sequential Minimal Optimization (SMO)

 ### Algorithms todo list: